papicella/PivotalSpringBoot/README.md

 <h3> Steps </h3>

-Note: You will need Maven and Google Clpoud SDK installed
+Note: You will need Maven and Google Cloud SDK installed

 - Set the correct config for your new empty project as shown below.
 Sign-in to Google Cloud Platform (GCP) console and Create a new project as shown in the image below using your own name.